Millionaires (album): Reception

 Millionaires received generally positive reviews from music critics.
 The Guardian writer Dave Simpson said the band made "an album that bids for the heavyweight crown of British rock", though it wasn't a "'Thank you, now we're rich, sod off' gesture, but an adventure laced with matters transcendental."
-Neil Chase of Bc magazine claimed it as their best record since their fifth studio album Laid (1993), and noted that Booth's "have not only stood the test of time, but also seem to have improved with age."
+Neil Chase of Bc magazine claimed it as their best record since their fifth studio album Laid (1993), and noted that Booth's vocals "have not only stood the test of time, but also seem to have improved with age."
 In the review for Q, Stuart Maconie stated that while the album's music was different by the likes of contemporaries Blur, Oasis and Radiohead, Millionaires shared with them "a similar burning sense of an idea whose time has come."
 He added that "if there’s any justice, Millionaires will be cited alongside when the great British rock records of this decade are counted."
 AllMusic reviewer Dean Carlson noted that it had "[c]risp, shiny, accessible pop songs" that "seem designed to go for Top 40 gold."
 He summarised the release as "two disparate halves: the former, an ecstatic stab of triumph and love, the latter, a mired, confused slab of dulling mediocrity."

 Writing for Uncut, Nigel Williamson wrote that the record represented "forward momentum regained, in part due to the edgy tension between the rest of the band and the idiosyncratic Booth."
 It was a "strange, unpredictable and at times perplexing" album, which is why "it might just be the best album James have ever made."
 Independent on Sunday said it had "big ambitions, a bigger heart and choruses that are bigger still."
 Exclaim! writer Rob Bolton said Eno's production added "a richness and deep emotional feel to the already clever and catchy songs."
 Time Out's Peter Paphides found it meeting "all the criteria a reasonable man could lay down for a great album."
 Melody Maker writer Daniel Booth criticised the "emaciated torchsongs" for ruining the album.
 He closed his review asking a question: "Is this album a) Complete arse, b) Not that bad really, c) Pretty good, or d) F***ing fantastic?
 Trust me, you won't need to phone a friend."
 Soibahn Grogan of NME said it was "an entirely adequate, depressingly typical example" of the band's trademark: "the ordinary, the bland, the - yawn - reliability of each album."

 Millionaires reached number two on the UK Albums Chart, being held off from the top spot by Shania Twain's Come On Over (1997).
 The album was certified gold by the British Phonographic Industry (BPI).
 "I Know What I'm Here For" peaked at number 22 on the UK Singles Chart.
 "Just Like Fred Astaire" reached number 17, and "We're Going to Miss You" peaked at number 48.
 Q included Millionaires on their list of the best albums of the year.
+Clash included "We're Going to Miss You" on their list of the top 10 best James songs.